 Notes

-- Sauté the aromatics.
-Sautéing the garlic, onion, and green pepper in olive oil before adding it to the slow cooker creates a deeper flavor and provides a foundation for the sauce.
+- Sautéing the garlic, onion, and green pepper in olive oil before adding it to the slow cooker creates a deeper flavor and provides a foundation for the sauce.

-- Brown the ground beef.
-Browning the ground beef before adding it to the slow cooker is important as it removes excess fat and intensifies the flavor.
+- Browning the ground beef before adding it to the slow cooker is important as it removes excess fat and intensifies the flavor.
 Make sure to drain the excess fat before adding it to the slow cooker.

-- Use high-quality canned tomatoes.
-Using high-quality canned tomatoes, such as San Marzano, will ensure that your sauce has the best flavor possible.
+- Using high-quality canned tomatoes, such as San Marzano, will ensure that your sauce has the best flavor possible.

-- Season to taste.
-The recipe calls for specific seasonings, but you can adjust them to suit your taste.
+- The recipe calls for specific seasonings, but you can adjust them to suit your taste.
 Try adding a pinch of red pepper flakes for a little heat, or extra basil for a brighter flavor.

-- Experiment with proteins.
-This recipe calls for ground beef, but you can also use Italian sausage, ground turkey, or even mushrooms for a vegetarian version.
+- This recipe calls for ground beef, but you can also use Italian sausage, ground turkey, or even mushrooms for a vegetarian version.

 - Storing: Store the spaghetti sauce in an airtight container in the refrigerator for up to 5 days.
 To reheat, transfer the sauce to a saucepan and heat over medium heat, stirring occasionally, until heated through.